Bayesian Insights into Exchange and Restriction in Gray Matter Diffusion MRI: Introduction

 Nevertheless, increasing model complexity comes at a cost.
 While models like SANDIX offer more accurate representations of GM microstructure, they introduce additional parameters and potential degeneracies in the parameter space, making them more difficult to fit robustly \citep{olesen_diffusion_2022,jallais_introducing_2024}.
 This challenge is further exacerbated by the choice of the acquisition protocols, where differences in diffusion time ($t$), gradient strength ($g$), and b-value sampling directly influence model sensitivity.
-Protocols used in preclinical imaging benefit from ultra-strong gradients and short diffusion times, enabling high sensitivity to microstructural features like soma and exchange.
-However, these are impractical in clinical populations due to time constraints and scanner limitations.
-Next-generation human MRI scanners equipped with ultra-strong gradient systems, such as the Connectom \citep{fan_investigating_2014,jones_microstructural_2018,huang_connectome_2021} or the MAGNUS \citep{abad_feasibility_2025} systems, bridge the gap between preclinical and clinical scanners by allowing for acquisition with short diffusion times and high b-values.
-Degeneracies, uncertainties, and trade-offs in parameter estimation must be systematically addressed to validate these models in both research and clinical settings \citep{afzali_spheriously_2021,jallais_introducing_2024}.
-While for WM models a proper analysis of model degeneracy has been done, \citep{jelescu_degeneracy_2016,coelho_resolving_2019}, for complex GM models accounting for both restriction and exchange, such as SANDIX, this is still missing.
+Protocols used in preclinical imaging benefit from ultra-strong gradients (typically 300-1000 mT/m) and short diffusion times, enabling high sensitivity to microstructural features like soma and exchange.
+However, such protocols remain impractical in clinical settings due to time constraints and scanner hardware limitations (typically 20-80 mT/m gradients).
+Next-generation human MRI scanners equipped with ultra-strong gradient systems (up to 300 mT/m), such as the Connectom \citep{fan_investigating_2014,jones_microstructural_2018,huang_connectome_2021} or the MAGNUS \citep{abad_feasibility_2025} systems, bridge the gap between preclinical and clinical scanners by enabling acquisitions with short diffusion times and high b-values.
+While stronger gradients and shorter diffusion times increase sensitivity to microstructure, they do not fully resolve ambiguities between model parameters.
+Consequently, degeneracies, uncertainties, and trade-offs in parameter estimation must be systematically addressed to validate these models in both research and clinical settings \citep{afzali_spheriously_2021,jallais_introducing_2024}.
+While for WM models a proper analysis of model degeneracy has been done \citep{jelescu_degeneracy_2016,coelho_resolving_2019}, for complex GM models accounting for both restriction and exchange, this is still missing.